 Sara Braniecki

-graduated from Dickinson College with a B.S. in Biology.
+Sara Braniecki graduated from Dickinson College with a B.S. in Biology.
 She went on to earn her M.A. in Teaching from Salisbury University.
-Prior to law school, Braniecki taught middle school science and coached varsity lacrosse for five years.
-The summer after her 1L year, Braniecki joined Baker, Donelson, Bearman, Caldwell & Berkowitz, PC as a summer associate.
-As a 2L, in addition to serving as a Writing Fellow, Braniecki is a staff editor for the University of Baltimore Law Review and a teaching assistant for Professor Sloan's ILS/Torts class.
+Prior to law school, Sara taught middle school science and coached varsity lacrosse for five years.
+Sara is a 3L day student.
+In addition to serving as a Writing Fellow, Sara is an Associate Comments Editor for the University of Baltimore Law Review and a teaching assistant for Professor Sloan's ILS/Torts class.
+The summer after her 1L year, Sara joined Baker, Donelson, Bearman, Caldwell and Berkowitz, PC as a summer associate.
+This past summer she was a summer associate at Hogan Lovells US LLP, where she will return post-graduation.

 Erin Carrington Smith

-has a B.A. in Political Science from Loyola University Maryland and an M.A. in National Security Affairs from The Institute of World Politics.
-Prior to law school, Erin spent six years working in the Consular Affairs' Legal Coordination Division at the U.S. Department of State.
-For the past seven years, she has worked as a freelance writer and editor while raising her daughter, Sally.
-Her current work includes legal research and writing for Blackstone Mediation, LLC.
-As a third-year evening student, in additional to serving as a Legal Writing Fellow, Erin is a Staff Editor for Law Forum and serves as a law scholar for Prof. Michael Higginbotham.
+Erin Carrington Smith has a B.A. in Political Science from Loyola University Maryland and an M.A. in National Security Affairs from The Institute of World Politics.
+Prior to law school, Erin spent six years working in the Consular Affairs' Legal Coordination Division at the U.S. Department of State and seven years as a freelance writer and editor while raising her daughter, Sally.
+She currently works as a Law Clerk at the Angelos Legal Group in Timonium and as a Research Assistant for Prof. Shanta Trivedi.
+As a fourth-year evening student, in addition to serving as a Legal Writing Fellow, Erin is a student attorney for the Innocence Project Clinic, the Resource Editor for Law Forum, and the Law Scholar for Prof. Michael Higginbotham's Constitutional Law I class.

 Mitchell Dolman